A Digital Nomad Guide to Tangier

 Personally, the Moroccan way of life was a great change from everything I was used to.
-In Morocco religion is at the forefront and, depending on the neighborhood you live in, you can hear the prayer call five times a day starting before sunrise.
+In Morocco, religion is at the forefront and, depending on the neighborhood you live in, you can hear the call to prayer five times a day starting before sunrise.
 This made me live my life mainly during daylight hours and makes me admire the perseverance and effort that Islam teaches, but I was also surprised to learn that things like homosexuality and sex outside of marriage are illegal.

 Morocco pushed me to rethink some of my priorities and values due to the interaction with people who live, look, dress and think many times differently than I do.
 It made me stop giving importance to things that change with culture (like table manners) and rethink what words like freedom, love and happiness mean to me.

-In my time in Tangier I also took advantage of the hammam, a Moroccan public bath where you can clean all the dirt from your day and immerse yourself in the steam giving you some time to yourself.
+In my time in Tangier, I also took advantage of the hammam, a Moroccan public bath where you can clean all the dirt from your day and immerse yourself in the steam giving you some time to yourself.

-However, it was the little things that made Tangier memorable as the slowness of life there compared to big cities like Buenos Aires or New York, being close to the sea and a step away from Spain, getting used to use mostly taxis or getting around by foot, make the Moroccan tagine the main dish of my daily diet, the colors everywhere you look and the friendliness of the people.
+However, it was the little things that made Tangier memorable as the slowness of life there compared to big cities like Buenos Aires or New York, being close to the sea and a step away from Spain, getting used to using mostly taxis or getting around by foot, make the Moroccan tagine the main dish of my daily diet, the colors everywhere you look and the friendliness of the people.